 - One or both parents have moved and now live far apart, making the existing child custody agreement unworkable

 - If one of the parents is refusing to comply with the terms of the existing order

 - There is evidence that one of the parents has an alcohol or drug addiction or is often intoxicated while caring for the child

 - When the child – if old enough – has clearly stated a preference that is inconsistent with the existing order

-Parents should consult a New Jersey child custody modification lawyer for guidance on whether a court might accept their request for modification.
+Parents should consult a New Jersey lawyer for guidance on whether a court might accept their request for child custody modification.

 There are many valid reasons why a parent might need to modify a child custody order.
 You should have the ability to do so either by agreement with the other parent or by proving to a court that there has been a substantial change in circumstances.
 You are fighting to take care of your child, and if the current parenting plan does not work, a court could likely provide solutions to your issues and ensure that the children’s best interest is accounted for.
 Contact a New Jersey child custody modification lawyer today for more information on how the process works.